Keshab Chandra Gogoi ministry: Formation

-Ministry

-At the time of the formation of the ministry, the foreigners issue was still very urgent.
-However Gogoi stated, "My government's policy will not be very different from the previous government's.
-There will be no reshuffle of officials.
-I am giving top priority to the solution of the foreigners issue and the maintenance of law and order.
-Apart from this, implementation of the prime minister's 20-point programme will be my major concern."

-As Gogoi said, the ministry focused on Indira Gandhi’s 20 point programmes and he gave more emphasis on the implementation of National Rural Employment Scheme.
+Changes

+On 30 January, the ministry was expanded, with two ministers, Sonaram Thaosen and Dhaniram Rongpi, being sworn-in by Mehrotra.
+They were included in the initial Gogoi cabinet list, but were not allocated portfolios or sworn-in until 30 January.

+Revenue minister Ramesh Chandra Saharia died on 8 February.

+On 8 March, the ministry gained wider representation with five more ministers being sworn-in.
+Congress MLAs Ranendra Basumatari, Joy Chandra Nagbanshi, and Plain Tribals Council of Assam (PTCA) MLA Samar Brahma Choudhury were appointed to cabinet.
+Kaliram Dekaraja and Aklius Tirkey were appointed ministers of state.
+The government composition subsequently changed to fourteen cabinet ministers, four ministers of state and one deputy minister.

 Motion of No-confidence

 On 17 March 1982 a Motion of No Confidence was moved against the 65-day-old ministry.
-Sarat Chandra Singha, Golap Borbora, Hemen Das, Promode Gogoi, Zainal Abedin, Premadhar Bora and Romesh Mohan Kouli jointly filed the motion.
+Sarat Chandra Singha, Golap Borbora, Hemen Das, Promode Gogoi, Zainal Abedin, Premadhar Bora and Ramesh Mohan Kouli jointly filed the motion.
 The speaker admitted it and fixed discussion for 18 March 1982.
 However, the speaker adjourned the house sine die after he learned Gogoi tendered in his resignation to the Governor.
 The opposition had a majority in the house however the Governor chose to dissolve the legislative assembly on advice of Gogoi.

 Gogoi, when asked why he recommended the assembly’s dissolution, said "I had no other alternative.
 If I did not make such a recommendation then the Governor would have had no other alternative but to allow the Opposition to form a ministry."
 Opposition leader and former Chief Minister Sarat Chandra Singha called this "sheer fascism".
 On 19 March, the President Sanjiva Reddy then issued a proclamation which dissolved the legislative assembly and brought the state under President's rule.